City Clerk's Office

 Q: Do we notarize every type of document?

-A: No, we do not, so please be specific with what you need notarized when contacting us at (847) 448-8189.
+A: No, we do not, so please be specific with what you need notarized when contacting the Office of the City Clerk at (847) 448-8189.

 Q: I need witnesses to notarize my document.
 Could a staff member serve as a witness?

-A: Notary services are available from Monday to Friday, between 9:00 am and 3:00 pm.
+A: Notary services are available Monday to Friday, between 9:00 am and 3:00 pm.
 Appointments are available upon request.

 Q: What type of identification is required to notarize a document?